📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-Collaborator Contribution Partners provide cutting-edge experimental facilities and techniques to assess the interplay between fluid dynamics and hydrate formation at CCS-representative conditions.
+Collaborator Contribution Partners provide cutting-edge experimental facilities and techniques to assess the interplay between fluid dynamics and a suite of reactive transport phenomena, including hydrate formation and carbonate precipitation at CCS-representative conditions (high pressure and temperature, unique specialised lab).

 Impact Multidisciplinary: physics, fluid mechanics, geosciences